jlevy/og-equity-compensation/README.md

   [has](http://www.industryventures.com/2014/12/02/employee-liquidity-good-for-private-companies/)
   [evolved](https://techcrunch.com/2015/10/14/selling-private-company-shares-2-0/)
   [in recent years](https://medium.com/@rizstanford/secondary-sales-in-vc-backed-startups-a-quick-primer-for-entrepreneurs-bdc25ea7f39a)
-  and a few options may exist:
+  and a few options may be possible:

   - [SharesPost](http://sharespost.com/), [Equidate](https://www.equidateinc.com/), and
     [EquityZen](https://equityzen.com/) have sought to establish a market around secondary sales,